kinoraw/kinoraw_tools/README.md

 ## Jump to Cut 6

-**[JumptoCut](http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Sequencer/Jump_to_cut)** has been there for a while (in October will fulfill five years!) and it's still running to help you keep important things together when editing video with blender.
+**[Jump to Cut](http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Sequencer/Jump_to_cut)** has been there for a while (in October will fulfill five years!) and it's still running to help you keep important things together when editing video with blender.

 Bli bli bli bla bli bla bli bli, Bli bli bli bla bli bla bli bli, Bli bli bli bla bli bla bli bli